 7. Is there anything else you want to add?

 The last impression you leave is often the strongest.
-If you think you’ve already left a strong impression, then you don’t have to say anything.
+If you think you’ve already left a strong impression during the scholarship interview, then you don’t have to say anything.
 But if you think you need to reemphasize an important point, this is the time to make a final statement.

 A Few Parting Words